bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 A `Server` process has one state `Ready` that only can transit to itself.
 Any other (error) state (`_`) transits to `Ready` as well.
-A `process` declaration encapsulate a behavioural pattern that can be used to many concrete automata.
+A `process` declaration encapsulate a behavioural pattern that can be used for many concrete automata.

 The `data` structure `HttpServer` is used as state of a concrete process.
+It holds channels to communicate with the _outside world_.

 		data HttpServer :: (
 			HttpRequest[<] requests,